Space Race: First humans on the Moon

-Apollo 11 was prepared with the goal of a July landing in the Sea of Tranquility.
+Apollo 11 was prepared with the goal of a July landing in the Sea of Tranquility, just half a year after the first crewed flight to the Moon.
 The crew, selected in January 1969, consisted of commander (CDR) Neil Armstrong, Command Module Pilot (CMP) Michael Collins, and Lunar Module Pilot (LMP) Edwin "Buzz" Aldrin.
 They trained for the mission until just before the launch day.
 On July 16, 1969, at 9:32 am EDT, the Saturn V rocket, AS-506, lifted off from Kennedy Space Center Launch Complex 39 in Florida.

 The trip to the Moon took just over three days.
 After achieving orbit, Armstrong and Aldrin transferred into the Lunar Module named Eagle, leaving Collins in the Command and Service Module Columbia, and began their descent.
 Despite the interruption of alarms from an overloaded computer caused by an antenna switch left in the wrong position, Armstrong took over manual flight control at about 180 m to correct a slight downrange guidance error, and set the Eagle down on a safe landing spot at 20:18:04 UTC, July 20, 1969 (3:17:04 pm CDT).
 Six hours later, at 02:56 UTC, July 21 (9:56 pm CDT July 20), Armstrong left the Eagle to become the first human to set foot on the Moon.

 The first step was witnessed on live television by at least one-fifth of the population of Earth, or about 723 million people.
 His first words when he stepped off the LM's landing footpad were, "That's one small step for [a] man, one giant leap for mankind."
 Aldrin joined him on the surface almost 20 minutes later.
 Altogether, they spent just under two and one-quarter hours outside their craft.
-The next day, they performed the first launch from another celestial body, and rendezvoused back with Collins in Columbia.
+The next day, they performed the first crewed launch from another celestial body, and rendezvoused back with Collins in Columbia.
+But before they return ascended the Space Race came to a particular culmination.
+A few days before Apollo 11 left Earth, the Soviet Union launched the Luna 15 probe, entering lunar orbit just before Apollo 11 and eventually sharing it with Apollo 11.
+Aware of Luna 15, Apollo 8 astronaut Frank Borman was asked to use his goodwill contacts in the Soviet Union to prevent any collision.
+Subsequently, in one of the first instances of Soviet–American space communication the Soviet Union released Luna 15's flight plan to ensure it would not collide with Apollo 11, although its exact mission was not publicized.
+But as Apollo 11 was wrapping up surface activities, the Soviet mission command hastened Luna 15 and attempted its robotic sample-return mission before Apollo 11 would return.
+As Luna 15 descended just two hours before Apollo 11's launch and impacted at 15:50 UTC some hundred kilometers away from Apollo 11, British astronomers monitoring Luna 15 recorded the situation, with one commenting:“I say, this has really been drama of the highest order”.